AgidiRukevwe/chat-app/README.md

 ## Responsive Whatsapp Clone app
 that features

-Video Call implementation
+Video Call implementation, <br/>
-Google Login and authentication
+Google Login and authentication, <br/>
-On on one chat implementation
+On on one chat implementation, <br/>

 Technologies used:
 React, Webrtc , Framer Motion, Material Ui, Firebase